 Its been a couple of days since completing Insanity: The Asylum workout so its time for a review.
-Was expecting Insanity Asylum to be a lot like the original Insanity workout but to my surprise it was not.
+Was expecting Insanity Asylum Volume 1 to be a lot like the original Insanity workout but to my surprise it was not.

 I was very excited to get started with Insanity: The Asylum after learning about it last winter.
 Knowing it was going to be released a little bit before summer I focused on lifting heavier weights as its pretty much a guarantee that Shaun T is going to cardio the crap out of us.
-Before we get into that.

 The Insanity Asylum workout is a 30 day program designed to improve your speed, coordination, agility, and strength.
 Shaun T challenges you with sport specific moves that pro athletes do.
 Its a follow up program to the very popular Insanity workout.
 Shaun T is a former collegiate track and field star so he knows what he’s talking about.

 Expectations For The Insanity Asylum Workout?

 Pain.
 Probably lots of pain.
 Haven’t been doing that much cardio over the past couple months besides some swimming and a little bit of snowboarding.